 Cities like Bangkok (Thailand) and Bali (Indonesia) have attracted many digital nomads because of how easy it is to find good housing, cheap food, and good internet connections.
-On the other side of the world, cities like Buenos Aires (Argentina), Medellín (Colombia), Mexico City (Mexico) and Antigua (Guatemala), are also great nomad destinations with plenty of options to choose from when it comes to accommodation, coworking spaces and great vibes.
+On the other side of the world, many hotels and coliving spaces are embracing the digital nomad revolution.
+From hostels in cities like Buenos Aires (Argentina), Medellín (Colombia), Mexico City (Mexico), Antigua (Guatemala) offering long-term stays for nomads, coupled with more high-end options like staying at a hotel in downtown Astoria, Oregon, all of these destinations have plenty of options to choose from when it comes to accommodation, coworking spaces and great vibes. vibes.

 How do you choose between all these incredible, dream-like locations?
 That’s a topic for another time.